treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 ## Lexicographical ordering

-This alphabetical-like style of ordering that gives precedence to the first items in an iterable is called [Lexicographical ordering][].
+This **alphabetical-like style of ordering** that gives precedence to the first items in an iterable is called [lexicographical ordering][].
-You don't need to know that phrase, but if you ever need to describe the way ordering works in Python, *lexicographical* is the word to use.
+You don't need to know that phrase, but if you ever need to describe *the way ordering works in Python*, **lexicographical** is the word to use.

-Strings and tuples are ordered lexicographically as we've seen, but so are lists:
+Strings and tuples are ordered lexicographically, as we've seen, but so are lists:

 ```python
 >>> [1, 2, 3] < [1, 4]